 I am a current graduate student studying biological sciences and evolution, ecology, and systematics at The George Washington University.
 I also have a passion for teaching and am concurrently pursuing a graduate degree in secondary biology education from Saint Joseph's University.

-I have been part of this dig team for half a decade and am now currently serving as Assistant Crew Chief.
+I have been part of this dig team for over half a decade and am now currently serving as Assistant Crew Chief.
 My field experiences have led me to Montana, Wyoming, New Jersey, and Southern Africa.
 I have also been fortunate to work and intern as a fossil preparator at both the Academy of Natural Sciences of Drexel University (ANSP) and the New Jersey State Museum, and served as an informal educator at ANSP.
+I currently serve as a fossil preparator in the public and behind-the-scenes fossil preparation labs at the Smithsonian National Museum of Natural History.

 - $41,827Total Donations